 The Management Committee is composed entirely of MLA's who are neither management nor employees of the Caucus.
 The Management Committee is responsible for overseeing management in the performance of its financial reporting responsibilities, and for approving the financial information included in the annual report.
-The Management Committee fulfills these responsibilities by reviewing the financial information prepared by management and discussing relevant matters with management and external auditors.
+The Management Committee fulfils these responsibilities by reviewing the financial information prepared by management and discussing relevant matters with management and external auditors.
 The Management Committee is also responsible for recommending the appointment of the Caucus' external auditors.

-MNP LLP is appointed by the members to audit the financial statements and report directly to them; their report follows.
-The external auditors have full and free access to, and meet periodically and separately with, both the Management Committee and management to discuss their audit findings.
+MNP LLP, an independent firm of Chartered Professional Accountants, is appointed by the members to audit the financial statements and report directly to them; their report follows.
+The external auditors have full and free access to, and meet periodically and separately with, both the Committee and management to discuss their audit findings.

-August 01, 2016
+August 1, 2016